lofty87/eslint-config/README.md

 # eslint-config-lofty87

-It can be applied to projects using typescript, eslint and prettier in vscode.
+It can be applied to projects using typescript, eslint and prettier in vscode. (also, react projects)

+This eslint config is based on [eslint-config-airbnb-typescript](https://github.com/iamturns/eslint-config-airbnb-typescript).

-after pressing `F11`, you can be formatting it through save.
+After pressing `F11`, you can be formatting it through save.

 ## 1. Prerequisite